greenelab/phenoplier_manuscript/manuscript.md

 Consequently, this complicates the interpretation of genetic effects and hampers translational efforts.

-We propose a polygenic approach that maps both gene-trait associations and drug-transcriptional responses into a common representation for a joint analysis.
+We propose PhenoPLIER, a polygenic approach that maps both gene-trait associations and drug-transcriptional responses into a common representation for a joint analysis.
 For this, we integrated more than 4,000 gene-trait associations (using TWAS from PhenomeXcan [@doi:10.1126/sciadv.aba2083]) and transcriptional profiles of drugs (LINCS L1000 [@doi:10.1016/j.cell.2017.10.049]) into a low-dimensional space learned from public gene expression data on tens of thousands of RNA-seq samples (recount2 [@doi:10.1016/j.cels.2019.04.003; @doi:10.1038/nbt.3838]).
 We used a space defined by a computational approach [@doi:10.1038/s41592-019-0456-1] that learns recurrent gene co-expression patterns with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
 This low-dimensional space comprised features representing groups of genes (gene modules) with coordinated expression across different tissues and cell types.